Kuot language: Consonants

+The following table contains Kuot's consonants:

 Vowels

 The vowels /i/ and /u/ tend to become glide-vowels in occurrence with other vowels.
 The length of the vowels is not making differences for the meaning of words.
 The appearance of /i/ and /u/ with other vowels can not be seen as diphthong or a combination of vowel and glide-vowel.
 There are never more than three vowels per syllable.
 The combination of diphthong and vowel is also possible but they are pronounced in conditions of the syllable.
 Diphthongs are spoken like one sound.